ebadi/che-test/README.md

     //151. checksolution does not register solved puzzles : FIXED
     //141  Show if a puzzle is solved  or not  instead of findUnsolvedPuzzle : FIXED
     // 152.
 Fix statistic page, year 2024 : FIXED
+    //148. slider does not reset together with level on home page - change level by adjusting slider, click on home again> the level jumps back to 3, but the slider stays in the previous position : FIXED
+    // 153.
+Lazy evaluation for frame : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see